elviorodriguez/MultimerMapper/README.md

 ```

 # Verify installation
-You can verify the installation as follows.
+You can verify the installation as follows:

 ```sh
 # Activate MultimerMapper env to run the pipeline